Quantitative polynomial cohomology and applications to $\textrm L^p$-measure equivalence: Introduction

 \paragraph{Outline of the paper} Section \ref{Section: Preliminaries} describes the general setting of ME and $\textrm L^p$-ME and introduces combinatorial versions of filling functions.
 Section \ref{Section: A quantitative version of polynomial cohomology} defines quantitative polynomial cohomology and introduces other technical tools (like polynomially decaying algebras) to prove Theorem \ref{Intro theorem: Quantitative isomorphism of polynomial cohom onto ordinary cohom}.
 Section \ref{Section: Induction and transfer} explains how to induce representations through an ME coupling, how to induce polynomial cohomology, defines the transfer operator $T$ on polynomial cohomology and shows Theorem \ref{Intro Theorem: Injectivity of induction in polynomial cohomology} (without the nilpotence assumptions).
 Section \ref{Section: Applications for virtually nilpotent groups} explains how to use Sections \ref{Section: A quantitative version of polynomial cohomology} and \ref{Section: Induction and transfer} to deduce Theorem \ref{Intro Theorem: Quantitative invariance of Betti numbers of nilpotent groups} (and hence Theorem \ref{Intro Theorem: invariance of Betti numbers of nilpotent groups} as well).
 It also gives more concrete examples of families of nilpotent groups that we can distinguish up to (mutually cobounded) $\textrm L^p$-ME using Theorem \ref{Intro Theorem: Quantitative invariance of Betti numbers of nilpotent groups}.
 Section \ref{Section: Applications to non-cocomp lattices in rank 1} explains how to use Theorem \ref{Intro theorem: Quantitative isomorphism of polynomial cohom onto ordinary cohom} to obtain Theorem \ref{Intro Theorem: Surjectivity from induced cohomology of rank 1 lattices} and its corollaries.

 \paragraph{Acknowledgements} The first author was funded by the National Science Center Grant Maestro-13 UMO-2021/42/A/ST1/00306 and by Fondation Sciences Mathématiques de Paris.
 He wants to thank Piotr Nowak for many useful exchanges.
 Both authors thank Claudio Llosa Isenrich and Romain Tessera for their interest, as well as discussions and intuitions they shared with us.
-We are grateful to Gabriel Pallier for his help with precise questions and references, and for agreeing to write an appendix for a future version of this article.
+We thank Francesco Fournier-Facio and Roman Sauer for pointing us to their article \cite{fournier-facio-sauer}, which motivated us to include a proof of Corollary \ref{Intro Corollary: Octonionic lattices have T_3} in this new version.
+Finally, we are indebted to Gabriel Pallier for his generous help and precise references regarding polynomiality of filling functions of nilpotent groups.